 Our notebook ideas give us direction – and a focus for growing and developing and adapting.
-We eventually added notebook time to New Year’s Day and our wedding anniversary.
-We schedule our notebook conversations as if they are a date and anticipate them, each of us planning what we will contribute.
+Later, we added notebook time to New Year’s Day and our wedding anniversary.
+It’s fun to schedule our notebook conversations as if they are a date – and anticipate them – each of us planning what we will contribute.
 We keep it loose, not always on a set schedule, but always with a degree of specialness.
-We may spend time discussing things over dinner at a restaurant or a glass of wine on the patio.
+Our “meetings” may occur over dinner at a restaurant or a glass of wine on the patio.

-So – we began making step by step goals in our notebook.
+So – we began listing step-by-step goals in our notebook.
 Go out to dinner with one new couple.
 Try a restaurant in our new neighborhood.
 Find a church.
-Call the person that my aunt knows and invite her to lunch.
-Introduce ourselves to 3 new neighbors.
+Call the person my aunt knows and invite her to lunch.
+Introduce ourselves to three new neighbors.
 Sign up to volunteer.
 By making simple plans and goals in our notebook, we felt accountable to accomplish them.
 And, little by little, we met people and our new city became home.